 The Canon EOS-1D Mark II N and the Canon EOS R6 are two digital cameras that were officially introduced, respectively, in August 2005 and July 2020.
-The 1D Mark II N is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II N) and a full frame (Canon R6) sensor.
-The 1D Mark II N has a resolution of 8.2 megapixels, whereas the Canon R6 provides 20 MP.
+The 1D Mark II N is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-H (1D Mark II N) and a full frame (R6) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-1D Mark II N and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Canon R6.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.